Traditional Southern Egg Custard Pie

 Prepare the Pie Crust

-Now I won’t go into it all over again, but just suffice it to say that homemade pie crusts and I are not friends.
+I won’t go into it all over again, but just suffice it to say that homemade pie crusts and I are not friends.
 We’re barely on speaking terms.
-Homemade pie crust loathes me and the feeling is pretty much mutual.
+Homemade pie crust loathes me, and the feeling is pretty much mutual.
 So, I’ll start with a frozen crust that I’ve thawed.

-1. Prick the crust all over with the tines of a fork.
+STEP 2.
+Prick the crust all over with the tines of a fork.

-Thawed pie crust brushed with beaten egg white.
+Pie crust being brushed with egg white.

-1. Very lightly beat an egg white and brush it all over the unbaked crust.
+STEP 3.
+Very lightly beat an egg white and brush it all over the unbaked crust.
 The egg white will help keep the crust from becoming soggy.

-2. Set the crust aside.
+STEP 4.
+Set the crust aside.

-1. Preheat the oven to 400 degrees.
+STEP 5.
+Preheat the oven to 400 degrees.

 Make the Custard

-1. In a medium bowl, add the beaten eggs and egg yolk, the sugar, salt, and vanilla.
+STEP 6.
+In a medium bowl, add the beaten eggs and egg yolk, the sugar, salt, and vanilla.

-2. Mix those together a little and then whisk in the milk.
+STEP 7.
+Mix those together a little and then whisk in the milk.

-1. Put the prepared crust on a baking sheet.
+STEP 8.
+Put the prepared crust on a baking sheet.

-2. Then pour the egg mixture into the crust.
+STEP 9.
+Then pour the egg mixture into the crust.

-1. Lightly dust the top of the pie and custard cups with nutmeg.
+STEP 10.
+Lightly dust the top of the pie and custard cups with nutmeg.

 Bake the Pie

-1. Remove the pie (and custard cups if you used them) to a cooling rack.
+STEP 12.
+Remove the pie (and custard cups if you used them) to a cooling rack.

-🍽 How to Serve
+How to Serve

-Occasionally I serve a spoonful of very lightly sweetened whipped cream alongside my Egg Custard Pie, but I think it’s really perfect all by itself.
+Occasionally, I serve a spoonful of very lightly sweetened whipped cream alongside my Egg Custard Pie, but I think it’s really perfect all by itself.

-❗ Recipe Tips
+Recipe Tips

 Most older recipes instruct you to scald the milk before adding it to the eggs.
 That’s not really necessary.
 However, the eggs should be at room temperature.

-Should the pie be refrigerated?
+Should egg custard pie be refrigerated?

 Just like any recipe containing eggs or dairy, this pie should be refrigerated as soon as it cools to room temperature.
 Cover the pie with plastic wrap and store it in the refrigerator for up to three days.

 It’s not necessary to pre-bake the crust.
-If you follow my instructions for brushing the pie shell with egg white before baking that will prevent it from getting soggy.
+If you follow my instructions for brushing the pie shell with egg white before baking, that will prevent it from getting soggy.

-How do I know when the pie is done?
+How do I know when egg custard pie is done?

 To test whether the pie is done, gently insert a thin knife near the center of the pie.
 If the knife comes out clean with no liquid clinging to it, then the pie is done.
 It will firm up slightly as it cools.

-📖 Recipe
+Recipe

 Egg Custard Pie